mrkcor/redhouse/README.md

 To connect to PostgreSQL no password is needed as long as you are connecting through the unix socket or localhost.
 The roles 'vagrant' and 'root' exist for you to connect through.

+## What's installed in the default box?

+Here's a list of things:

+* PostgreSQL 12
+* NodeJS 12
+* rbenv + ruby-build and Ruby 2.6.5
+* nginx
+* SQLite
+* InfluxDB
+* wkhtmltopdf
+* rsvg-convert
+* ripgrep

+If you want to know exactly what's inside you should look inside https://github.com/mrkcor/redhouse-packer

 ## Running Rails projects

 Define the shared folder, site and databases in redhouse.yaml: